Gerardo Parra: Yomiuri Giants

 On November 20, 2019, Parra signed a one-year contract with the Yomiuri Giants of Nippon Professional Baseball.
 In 47 games with Yomiuri, Parra slashed .267/.305/.384 with 4 home runs and 13 RBI.

 On December 2, 2020, he became a free agent.

 Washington Nationals (second stint)

 On February 3, 2021, Parra signed a minor league deal to return to the Nationals.
 He was assigned to the Triple-A Rochester Red Wings to begin the season.
 On June 20, Parra was selected to the active roster.

 On March 13, 2022, Parra re-signed with the Nationals on a minor league deal.
 He was released by the Nationals organization on May 1 without appearing in a major league game.

 Post-playing career

 Parra retired from professional baseball on May 8, 2022, and took a front office job with the Nationals.

 After the 2023 season, the Nationals named Parra their first base coach.
-He was let go following the 2025 season.
+In the 2026 season, he became an advisor for player development.